 Rubberwood is a strong and durable material with an impressive hardness rating, making it a reliable choice for various applications, such as furniture and flooring.

 Its resilience to scratches and dents, coupled with its inherent stability, ensures long-lasting performance and aesthetics.
-While it may not be as strong as oak, it’s still an excellent option for those seeking a reliable and sustainable wood option.
+While it may not be as strong as oak, I’d say that it’s still an excellent option for those seeking a reliable and sustainable wood option.